 Racing begins on a Tuesday, known as Champion Day – day 1 of the action.
 This then develops into Wednesday, Ladies Day, Thursday, St Patrick’s Day, and Friday, the finale of the action in the form of the Gold Cup.

-The 2019 Cheltenham Gold Cup was won by Al Boum Photo, ridden by Paul Townend.
+The 2022 Cheltenham Gold Cup was won by A Plus Tard, ridden by Rachael Blackmore.

 What is the prize money for the Cheltenham Gold Cup?

-The prize money for last year’s Gold Cup was £625,000.
+The prize money for the 2022 Gold Cup, the last time there were packed stands, was £625,000 and it looks to be the same case for the 2023 renewal.
 In total there is £4,590,000 to be won over the four days of racing.
 Around half of that total comes from the race sponsors.

 What is the capacity of Cheltenham racecourse?

-Broadcast live on TV as one of the biggest sporting events of the calendar, whether it’s Sky Sports, BBC, or other platforms, you’ll be able to watch the top festival jockeys in races across devices (mobile, tablet and laptop).
+Broadcast live on TV as one of the biggest sporting events of the calendar, whether it’s Sky Sports (At The Races), BBC, or other platforms, you’ll be able to watch the top festival jockeys in races across devices (mobile, tablet and laptop).

 However, there is also a range of live viewing options online.
 Indeed, most major betting sites – William Hill, Paddy Power Bet365 – offer live streaming services that ensure that wherever you are, you’ll be able to catch the latest action across all four days of races.